Qubes-Community/Contents/docs/privacy/signal.md

        sudo apt update && sudo apt full-upgrade && sudo apt install --no-install-recommends signal-desktop

-4. In case you used a [minimal template]:
+4. In case you used a [minimal template] for the TemplateVM above:

     `signal-desktop` requires at the minimum `libatk1.0-0`, `libatk-bridge2.0-0`, `libcups2` and `libgtk-3-0` to run.
 Those dependencies are automatically installed when installing `xfce4-notifyd`, but if you installed `dunst` you'll have to add them: